sdckey/C4ALL/README.md

 The C4ALL plugin architecture does not support multiple keywords per plugin, so there are two plugins for each file-type.

+## A Note Regarding Compound Files
+Compound files must be mounted before processing, either manually or using the Evidence Processor.

+Furthermore, the contents of mounted compound files won't be processed automatically just because the compound file itself is in the current view or has been tagged.

 ## Disclaimer

 This script is not an official OpenText product.